Apply for a Grant

-If the subject of the investigation has been covered previously, acknowledge that coverage and explain how the proposed investigation would significantly advance the story.
+If the subject matter has been covered previously, be sure to explain how the proposed investigation would significantly advance the story.

-Writing Samples: No more than two.
+Writing Samples: One or two examples of previously published (or aired) work.
 For book authors, a sample chapter may be submitted.
 Writing samples may be in any medium (print, audio, video.)

-Letter of commitment: This is a letter signed by a news executive committing to publish the story, as long as it is completed as promised and meets the news outlet’s journalistic standards.
+Letter of commitment: The applicant needs to provide a letter signed by a news executive committing to publish the story, as long as it is completed as proposed and meets the news outlet’s journalistic standards.
+The letter must make specific reference to the story proposed.
+A general reference letter or expression of interest in publishing the reporter’s work does not suffice.
 For book authors, a signed book contract serves as the letter of commitment.
 A letter of commitment is a non-negotiable requirement.
-An application submitted without this commitment is considered incomplete and will not be considered.

-If you forget to fill a required field, or fill it in incorrectly, you will be taken to an error page.
-Press the back button on your browser to go back to the form with your field values remembered.
-Note: some browsers such as Internet Explorer do not support this function and you will need to start over.
+The Online Form: If you do not fill in a required field, you will be taken to an error page and may need to start over.
+Press the back button on your browser to go back to the form with your field values remembered; note however some browsers do not support this function.
 Pressing the “go back to form” link will take you to an empty form.

 Review: The Board of Directors reviews and votes on all eligible proposals.
-Incomplete or late applications will not be reviewed.
 Approximately six weeks after the application deadline has passed, applicants will be notified by email of the board’s decision.

-Between grant cycles, potential alternative funding sources are The George Polk Grants for Investigative Reporting, liu.edu/polk/grants, The Investigative Fund, http://www.theinvestigativefund.org/, and the Pulitzer Center, which specializes in international reporting, http://pulitzercenter.org/.
-The Society of Environmental Journalists also makes grants for environmental reporting: http://www.sej.org/initiatives/fej-program-guidelines.
-Contact each organization directly for their current guidelines.
+Between grant cycles: Potential alternative funding sources are The George Polk Grants for Investigative Reporting, liu.edu/polk/grants, The Investigative Fund, http://www.theinvestigativefund.org/, the Pulitzer Center, http://pulitzercenter.org/, and The Society of Environmental Journalists, http://www.sej.org/initiatives/fej-program-guidelines.
+Contact each organization directly.